- Dates: April 23-25, 2014

-Friday morning will begin with more discussion over breakfast at the Gettysburg Museum of the impact of leadership during the battle.
+Day Three: Begins with breakfast at the Gettysburg Museum and more discussion over of the impact of leadership during the battle.
 Then the group will then enter a museum classroom for a study of contemporary and historical leadership styles ending with President Abraham Lincoln’s trip to dedicate the National Cemetery with a “few appropriate remarks” that lasted only two minutes and which we know as the Gettysburg Address.
-In the afternoon, we will visit the hallowed ground of the National Cemetery with a special interpretive guide and participate in other learning activities.
+In the afternoon, we will walk the hallowed ground of the National Cemetery with a special interpretive guide and participate in other learning activities.
 As part of a walking tour, we will study the impact of the battle on the population of 2,000, which had to provide services for the more than 51,000 casualties as a result of the battle.
 Over 152,455 men and 550 cannons were positioned in an area encompassing 25 square miles.
 Additionally, an estimated 569 tons of ammunition was expended and, when the battle had ended, 5,000 dead horses and the other wreckage of war presented a scene of terrible devastation, which will serve as a case study on disaster management.
 We will wrap up with a debriefing at the Gettysburg Museum Ford Education Center.

-Cost: In 2013, the registration fee was $895, which included all interpretive fees and materials, bus transportation, dinner on Wednesday, lunch on Thursday, and breakfast on Friday.
+Cost: $895 for ICMA members ($995 for non-members) which includes all interpretive fees and materials, bus transportation, dinner on Wednesday, lunch on Thursday, and breakfast on Friday.
 Team rates are also available.
 Register before January 3, 2014 to receive a $100 discount.
 Application submission is not guarantee of acceptance.
 ICMA Credentialed Managers will be given preferential acceptance.